-- Pathways to Technology (P-TECH).
+- Early College High School (ECHS).
+This program allows students least likely to attend college an opportunity to earn a high school diploma and up to 60 college credit hours.
+ECHS provides dual credit at no cost, offers rigorous instruction and accelerated courses, provides academic and social support, increases college readiness, and reduces college access barriers. - Pathways in Technology Early College High Schools (P-TECH).
 This open-enrollment program provides students with work-based education.
 Students complete a course of study that combines high school and postsecondary courses.
-Within six years, students earn a high school diploma, an associate's degree, and a two-year postsecondary or industry certificate and complete a work-based learning course. - T-STEM.
+Within six years, students earn a high school diploma, an associate degree, and a two-year postsecondary or industry certificate and complete a work-based learning course.

+- T-STEM.
 Rigorous secondary schools focus on improving instruction and academic performance in subjects related to science and mathematics and on increasing the number of students who study and enter careers in STEM. - Industry Cluster Innovation Academy (ICIA).
-Open-enrollment secondary schools offer career pathways based on high-demand local workforce need and focus on graduating students with industry certification and 60 hours of college credit and/or an associate's degree by the time they graduate from high school.
+Open-enrollment secondary schools offer career pathways based on high-demand local workforce need and focus on graduating students with industry certification and 60 hours of college credit and/or an associate degree by the time they graduate from high school.
 Targeted industry clusters include advanced manufacturing, aerospace and defense, biotech and life sciences, energy, information and computer technology, and petroleum refining and chemical products.